 291 Butedale, in a bay on the south side of Butedale Passage, is the site of a former cannery.
 Many buildings are in ruins and the wharf is in disrepair.
 Fuel and supplies are not available, but fresh water has been piped out to 150 m of float space that can be used by visiting small craft.
 Good fendering is recommended due to wakes generated by passing ferries and cruise ships.
 A caretaker lives on site.
 Waterfalls on the west side of the bay are conspicuous.

-Caution. - When approaching the wharf 293 at Butedale exercise caution as the current from the waterfalls is strong, particularly at LW.
+292 A submarine cable (fibre-optic) extends from Butedale, NW through Fraser Reach and McKay at Butedale exercise caution as the current from the waterfalls is strong, particularly at LW.